arijitd97/GlobeScanner/Sprint3.md

 Sprint 3 -

 User Stories :

-Tourists and Guides can now view and edit their profiles.
+1. Tourists and Guides can now view and edit their profiles.

-Travel Guide can add packages corresponding to a particular location Travel guide can view the packages added by him.
+2. Travel Guide can add packages corresponding to a particular location.

+3. Travel guide can view the packages added by him.

-User can view packages corresponding to a particular location Users can check travel packages in an area.
+4. User can view packages corresponding to a particular location.

+5. Users can check travel packages in an area.

-Few other bugs like CORS error and logout token deletion are also taken care of.
+6. Few other bugs like CORS error and logout token deletion are also taken care of.

 Video link - https://drive.google.com/drive/folders/1KBgnRkbSJnNvbFj6pbzOePTbTq08tdNg?usp=sharing